-Several researchers have shown how the schedulability of an application can be guaranteed at the same time with appropriate levels of fault-tolerance using pre-emptive online scheduling [2, 3].
-Considering the high degree of predictability of time-triggered systems [15], researchers have also proposed approaches for integrating faulttolerance into the framework of static scheduling.
-A simple heuristic for combining several static schedules in order to mask fault-patterns through replication is proposed in [7], without, however, considering any timing constraints.
-This approach is used as the basis for cost and fault-tolerance trade-offs within the Metropolis environment [19].

-Fohler [9] proposes a method for joint handling of aperiodic and periodic processes by inserting slack for aperiodic processes in the static schedule, such that the timing constraints of the periodic processes are guaranteed.
-In [10] he equates the aperiodic processes with fault-tolerance techniques that have to be invoked on-line in the schedule table slack to handle faults.
+A simple heuristic for combining several static schedules in order to mask fault-patterns through replication is proposed in [4], without, however, considering any timing constraints.
+This approach is used as the basis for cost and fault-tolerance trade-offs within the Metropolis environment [14].
+Fohler [6] proposes a method for joint handling of aperiodic and periodic processes by inserting slack for aperiodic processes in the static schedule, such that the timing constraints of the periodic processes are guaranteed.
+In [7] he equates the aperiodic processes with fault-tolerance techniques that have to be invoked on-line in the schedule table slack to handle faults.
 Overheads due to several fault-tolerance techniques, including replication, re-execution and recovery blocks, are evaluated.

-When re-execution is used in a distributed system, Kandasamy [14] proposes a list-scheduling technique for building a static schedule that can mask the occurrence of faults, making the re-execution transparent.
+When re-execution is used in a distributed system, Kandasamy [9] proposes a list-scheduling technique for building a static schedule that can mask the occurrence of faults, making the re-execution transparent.
 Slacks are inserted into the schedule in order to allow the re-execution of processes in case of faults.
-The faulty process is reexecuted, and the processor switches to an alternative schedule that delays the processes on the corresponding processor, making use of the slack introduced.
+The faulty process is re-executed, and the processor switches to an alternative schedule that delays the processes on the corresponding processor, making use of the slack introduced.
 The authors propose an algorithm for reducing the necessary slack for re-execution.

 Applying such fault-tolerance techniques introduces overheads in the schedule and thus can lead to unschedulable systems.
-Very few researchers [14, 19] consider the optimization of implementations to reduce the overheads due to fault-tolerance and, even if optimization is considered, it is very limited and considered in isolation, and thus is not reflected at all levels of the design process, including mapping, scheduling and energy minimization [11].
+Very few researchers [9, 14] consider the optimization of implementations to reduce the overheads due to fault-tolerance and, even if optimization is considered, it is very limited and considered in isolation, and thus is not reflected at all levels of the design process, including mapping, scheduling and energy minimization [19].

-Regarding energy minimization, the most common approach that allows energy/performance trade-offs during run-time of the application is dynamic voltage scaling (DVS) [20].
+Regarding energy minimization, the most common approach that allows energy/performance trade-offs during run-time of the application is dynamic voltage scaling (DVS) [15].
 DVS aims to reduce the dynamic power consumption by scaling down operational frequency and circuit supply voltage.
 There has been a considerable amount of work on dynamic voltage scaling.
-For a survey of the topic, the reader is directed to [20].
+For a survey of the topic, the reader is directed to [15].

-Incipient research has analyzed the interplay of energy/performance trade-offs and fault-tolerance techniques [4, 8, 18, 22].
-Timeredundancy based fault-tolerance techniques (such as re-execution and checkpointing) and dynamic voltage scaling-based low-power techniques are competing for the slack, i.e., the time when the processor is idle.
-The interplay of power management and fault recovery has been addressed in [18], where checkpointing policies are evaluated with respect to energy.
-In [8] time redundancy is used in conjunction with information redundancy, which does not compete for
+Incipient research has analyzed the interplay of energy/performance trade-offs and fault-tolerance techniques.
+Time-redundancy based fault-tolerance techniques (such as re-execution and checkpointing) and dynamic voltage scaling-based low-power techniques are competing for the slack, i.e., the time when the processor is idle.
+The interplay of power management and fault recovery has been addressed in [13], where checkpointing policies are evaluated with respect to energy.
+In [5] time redundancy is used in conjunction with information redundancy, which does not compete for slack with DVS, to tolerate transient faults.
+In [16] fault tolerance and dynamic power management is studied, and rollback recovery with checkpointing is used in order to tolerate multiple transient faults in the context of distributed systems.